clferrari/clferrari.github.io/_publications/ICPR16.md

 Code can be found at this [GitHub](https://github.com/clferrari/Effective3D-based-frontalization) link.

-If you find our work usefule, please cite us:
+If you find our work useful, please cite us:

 >@inproceedings{ferrari2016effective,
 >  title={Effective 3D based frontalization for unconstrained face recognition},